SILO 2.2 (DRAFT)

 Popsicle stick challenge

-This week, we are going to use the force of pressure to hold together a different type of material, that is even stronger than the toothpicks from before – popsicle sticks!
+We have learned about building bridges using the strongest shape which were triangles.
+Does anyone remember what we used to fasten the toothpicks together earlier in this unit?
+That’s right, chickpeas!
+How did the chickpeas hold the toothpicks together?
+For the popsicle stick challenge we are going to use force to hold together a different type of material, that is even stronger than the toothpicks from before – popsicle sticks!

 PART 1: Everyone is going to create a structure by weaving together a handful of popsicle sticks.
 The outline of the panels we are creating have already been put together, using PIN JOINTS to keep the corners in place; your task is to weave popsicle sticks through the center to strengthen the panel through reinforcement which will STABILISE the structure.